| Title: | Automated and Early Detection of Seasonal Epidemic Onset and Burden Levels |

 k |

-An integer specifying the window size for modeling growth rates for the onset. |
+An integer specifying the window size for modeling growth rates and average sum of cases. |

 level |